thread/routemaster/README.md

 machine.
 This is where the benefits of not allowing clients to explicitly move a label pay off.

+This README refers to the state machine configuration.
+The behaviour of Routemaster is configured with a YAML file, an example of which can be found in `example.yaml`.

 ### State machines